 STRENGTHENING THE MORGAN CHASSIS (December 2023)

 Recently, the same discussion began in the two remaining anglo forums.
 I joined in on one forum but not the other.
-Some erroneous information and misunderstanding became public and searchable.
-Here is the story along with some engineering advice from friends.
+Some erroneous information and misunderstanding became public and searchable, which is common today.
+Here is the realo story along with some engineering advice from Morgan-expert friends.

 Over time, the Works realized that they had innocently created unfortunate stress points on the famous Morgan flexing chassis and a chassis replacement runs into 10s of 10000s these days